Magnetic moments of strange hidden-bottom pentaquarks and the role of spin flavor correlations: Structural models

-allowing the formation of an overall color-singlet pentaquark.
+The final coupling of the color-triplet component with the antiquark $\bar{3}_c$ representation proceeds according to the $SU(3)_c$ decomposition given in Eq.~(\ref{eq:color}), yielding a color-singlet pentaquark state.
 The corresponding quark configuration is

-\textbf{(iii) Diquark--triquark configuration.} In this model, the pentaquark is composed of a diquark and a triquark cluster.
+\textbf{(iii) Diquark-triquark configuration.} In this model, the pentaquark is composed of a diquark and a triquark cluster.
 The diquark is again assumed to form in the attractive color-antitriplet representation.
 The triquark, consisting of two quarks and one antiquark, can form a color-triplet state.
-The diquark--triquark coupling then follows

-which contains a singlet component and thus leads to a compact color-singlet pentaquark state.
+The diquark–triquark coupling also follows the $SU(3)_c$ decomposition in Eq.~(\ref{eq:color}), ensuring overall color neutrality for the pentaquark state.
 The corresponding quark configuration is written as

 Although additional color-singlet combinations can be constructed in principle, some configurations are disfavored on dynamical grounds.
-In particular, the $(\bar{b}b)$ cluster naturally forms a compact color-singlet bottomonium state, while $(\bar{b}q_1)$ corresponds to a heavy--light meson.
+In particular, the $(\bar{b}b)$ cluster naturally forms a compact color-singlet bottomonium state, while $(\bar{b}q_1)$ corresponds to a heavy-light meson.
 There is no strong attractive interaction between a bottomonium state and a light baryon $(q_1q_2q_3)$.
 Such configurations are therefore unlikely to form loosely bound molecular pentaquarks and are not considered in the present work.